 - Transfer veggie mix into a large soup pot.
 With an immersion blender puree vegetable mix until smooth.
 If you do not have an immersion blender you can use a normal blender.
 Blend mix working in batches and be sure to ventilate the top of the blender.
 Taste your mix once pureed.
 I seasoned my mix with more Italian seasoning, red pepper, salt and pepper.
 If you are making sauce AND soup reserve half of your puree, this becomes your sauce.

 - If you are making soup, with the remaining puree, heat over medium heat.
-Add in 1.5 boxes of the broth, zucchini, beans and spinach.
+Add in the broth, zucchini, beans and spinach.
 Cook 20-25 minutes or until the zucchini is tender.
-If your soup is too thick you can add in the remaining broth to thin it to your liking.
+If your soup is too thick you can add more broth to thin it out even more.
 Top with a sprig of basil and parmesan cheese.

 - Serving Size: 6